cedadev/jasmin-workshop/exercises/ex03/README.md

 # Cheatsheet

-1. Make a small text file on your local machine containing a bash script which you could run on JASMIN.
+1. Make a small text file on your local machine.

     ```
     echo "This is a readme file" > README.txt